 A Durable Power of Attorney is a document that is used in Estate Planning to protect against incapacity.
 More specifically, the inability to make financial decisions.
 In this particular document you, as the Principal, name an Agent, also referred to as an Attorney-in-Fact.
 In the event that you lose the ability to make financial decisions due to an accident or illness, your Agent may access your finances to pay bills and make financial decisions on your behalf.

 An Advance Health Care Directive gives someone else the power to make medical and other health care decisions on your behalf in the event that you lose the ability to make those decisions.
 This document is also referred to as a Living Will or a Durable Power of Attorney for Health Care Decisions.
 In fact, this document contains the same information as the two aforementioned documents just compiled into a single form.
 The two components to this document are the Durable Power of Attorney for Health Care Decisions and Instructions for Health Care.

 Probate is the court process that generally occurs when a person passes away.
 During this process the assets in the decedent's estate satisfy any debts and any remaining assets are distributed to the surviving heirs or beneficiaries.
-We currently assist clients with uncontested (non-litigious) informal probate and non-probate transfers on a limited basis.
+We currently assist clients with non-probate transfers on a limited basis, but are not currently taking clients that require Probate Administration through the Court.
+We are happy to give you a referral.
 Trust law has to do with the duties and obligations that trustees must follow during trust administration.
 Trustees are held to fiduciary standards that require them to take certain actions and avoid taking others.
 We are here to assist in making decisions in accordance with the applicable law and trust instructions.